 2021 Hyundai Elantra Trim Levels with Comparisons & Configurations.

-Compare the 2021 Hyundai Elantra SE vs SEL Trim Level.
+Compare the Elantra SE vs SEL Trims.
 What is the difference?

 The SEL has a dual-zone automatic climate control system, whereas the SE has a manual system.
 While the manual one can certainly do the job just fine, it can be more convenient to have the automatic system that's found in the SEL.
 The SEL's one-touch auto-up window on the driver's side is nice to have, though it's certainly not necessary.